Miller test: History and details

+"Nudity alone is not obscene", as declared in Jenkins v.
+Georgia.
+When evaluated as a whole, Playboy did not solely appeal to the prurient interest due to its significant amount of non-sexual content, including, but not limited to, interviews involving prominent writers such as Jean-Paul Sartre and Alex Haley, four articles about filmmaking, and two short-stories.

 Criticism

 Miller test may lead to greater censorship

 Because it allows for community standards and demands "serious" value, Justice Douglas worried in his dissent that this test would make it easier to suppress speech and expression.
 Miller replaced a previous test asking whether the speech or expression was "utterly without redeeming social value".
 As used, however, the test generally makes it difficult to outlaw any form of expression.
 Many works decried as pornographic have been successfully argued to have some artistic or literary value, most publicly in the context of the National Endowment for the Arts in the 1990s.

 The first two prongs of the Miller test – that material appeal to the prurient interest and be patently offensive – have been said to require the impossible: "They require the audience to be turned on and grossed out at the same time".

 Problem of jurisdiction in the Internet age

 The advent of the Internet has made the "community standards" part of the test even more difficult to judge; as material published on a web server in one place can be read by a person residing anywhere else, there is a question as to which jurisdiction should apply.
 In United States v.
 Extreme Associates, a pornography distributor from North Hollywood, California, was judged to be held accountable to the community standards applying in western Pennsylvania, where the Third Circuit made its ruling, because the materials were available via Internet in that area.
 The United States Court of Appeals for the Ninth Circuit has ruled in United States v.
 Kilbride that a "national community standard" should be used for the Internet, but this has yet to be upheld at the national level.